ManticoreGamesInc/platform-documentation/src/core_api.md

 At a high level, CORE Lua types can be divided into two groups: data structures and Objects.
 Data structures are owned by Lua, while Objects are owned by the engine and could be destroyed while still referenced by Lua.
 Objects all inherit from a single base type: Object.
 Data structures have no common parent.
 However, all data structures and Objects share a common `type` property, which is a String indicating its type.
 The value of the `type` property will match the section headings below, for example: "Ability", "Vector2", "CoreObject", etc. All CORE types also share an `IsA()` function.
 The `IsA()` function can be passed a type name, and will return `true` if the value is that type or one of its subtypes, or will return `false` if it is not.
 For example, `myObject:IsA("StaticMesh")`.

 A lowercase type denotates a basic Lua type, such as `string` and `boolean`.
-You can learn more about Lua types from the official manual :fas fa-external-link-alt: [here](https://www.lua.org/manual/2.2/section3_3.html).
+You can learn more about Lua types from the official manual [here](https://www.lua.org/manual/2.2/section3_3.html).
 An uppercase type is a Core Type, such as `Player` and `CoreObject`.

 ### Ability